BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-data-quality.md

 > Data quality may not always be in the hands of data portal's maintainers.
 To ensure that users can make and informed decision about the dataset, they should know who produced the dataset and when it was updated last.

+ If the dataset gets regular updates, it might also be important to know how frequent those updates are.

+!> Find more details in the [DD3-4 Maintenance and Updates report](#)

 ## What it looks like

 Knowing the organization that created the dataset and when it was updated last is important both on the Search Results and Dataset Details page.